f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 .. image:: images/velos_f5os_configuration_backup_and_restore/image6.png
   :align: center
-  :scale: 70%
+  :scale: 100%

-You can highlight the file and then click the **Export** button.
-You when then be prompted to enter the details for a remote HTTPS server so that the file can be copied out of the chassis partition:
+You can highlight the file, and then click the **Export** button.
+You wil then be prompted to enter the details for a remote HTTPS server so that the file can be copied out of the chassis partition:

 .. image:: images/velos_f5os_configuration_backup_and_restore/image7.png
   :align: center
-  :scale: 70%
+  :scale: 100%

-If you select *Download**, then an option will appear to download through your browser to your local client machine.
+If you select **Download**, then an option will appear to download through your browser to your local client machine.

 Export Backup From the Chassis Partition CLI
 --------------------------------------------

-To transfer a file using the CLI, use the **file list** command to see the contents of the **configs** directory.
+To transfer a backup file using the CLI, use the **file list** command to see the contents of the **configs** directory.
 Note, the previously saved file is listed.
 You will need to repeat this for all chassis partitions in the VELOS system.

 To export the backup for the chassis partition **Production**, first list the contents of the configs directory: